 Student-athletes are expected to personally deliver the missed class form letter signed by the Associate Athletic Director for Academics and the NCAA Faculty Athletics Representative to each professor at the beginning of the semester.
 The student-athlete’s head coach will provide their team members with the letter detailing departure times of travel dates associated with away games and any home competition conflicts.

 Arrangements for make-up exams and quizzes MUST be handled before traveling to an athletic event, not after returning from the trip.

 In the event that an affiliated Conference or NCAA Championship occurs during final exam time, the student-athlete is required to contact the appropriate faculty member at least two weeks before the scheduled examination or when the conflict is recognized.
 The purpose of this meeting is to discuss rescheduling the exam.

-It is the student-athlete’s responsibility to ensure that he/she does not schedule a class that will regularly conflict with practice times or frequent travel days.
-It is important for each student-athlete to meet with his or her instructors as early in the semester as possible in order to assess whether your missed class time will be a problem.
+It is the student-athlete’s responsibility to schedule classes so they will not regularly conflict with practice times or frequent travel days.
+It is important for each student-athlete to meet with instructors as early in the semester as possible to assess whether missed class time will be a problem.

-If a problem does arise with any of these situations, contact the NCAA Faculty Athletics Representative (FAR).
-Student-athletes may jeopardize their participation in the Quinnipiac University athletic program by failing to comply with the above procedures
+If a problem does arise with any of these situations, contact the NCAA Faculty Athletics Representative.
+Student-athletes may jeopardize their participation in the Quinnipiac University athletic program by failing to comply with the above procedures.